[NO TITLE FOUND]

 "Nashville is a songwriters' town, and everybody's a songwriter," Swiniarski says.
 "I really missed the Nashville singer/songwriter community and clubs like the Listening Room and Bluebird Café where people could sit in the round and perform.
 It's really all about their songs."

 During this session-the third installment of BITR Tuesdays-the supportive vibe was palpable, with the audience clearly appreciative of the raw talent on stage.
 There was a hush over the room-except between songs.
 "You could hear a pin drop," Swiniarski says.
 "Everyone's just listening.
 I think the performers love that; it's kind of magical for them."

 Jaqui Stewart, a first-semester voice principal from Bainbridge Island, WA, liked the intimacy of the experience.
-"I loved the setup-all of us songwriters of different styles and backgrounds singing to each other much like a living-room environment," she says.
+"I loved the setup-all of us songwriters of different styles and backgrounds singing to each other [in a setting] much like a living-room environment," she says.
 "Performing in an intimate setting like this helps songwriters be more expressive when they're singing and playing."